vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 <details><summary>English</summary>

-The puruṣa principle is ten thousand times larger than the principle of praksti.
+The puruṣa principle is ten thousand times larger than the principle of prakr̥ti.
 The principle of 'natural law,' or niyati, is one hundred thousand times larger than that of puruṣa.
 </details>